eartharoid/eartharoid.me/content/blog/eartharoid-go.md

 - has better analytics with Umami
 - has a cleaner preview page
 - was (mostly) made in less than a day

+You can view the source code [on GitHub](https://github.com/eartharoid/go).

 > Photo by [Dynamic Wang](https://unsplash.com/@dynamicwang) on [Unsplash](https://unsplash.com/).